SDGforskning/sdg-strings/SDG03_query_action_WoS.md

   OR (("reproduct*" OR "sex*" OR "STI") NEAR/5 ("education" OR "inform*" OR "health literacy")) )
   NEAR/15
-      ("health equity" OR "equity in health*" OR "health for all" OR
+      ("health equity" OR "equity in health*" OR "health for all" OR "health promotion" OR
         (
           ("access*" OR "right$" OR "coverage"